xwmario/Warez/README.md

 ## iOS Stores
 - [App Valley](https://app.appvalley.vip/) - Basically the Aptoide under the iOS Stores.
+- [Box Loca](https://apps.apple.com/us/app/box-loca/id1466961267) - Track the movies you have watched with Box Loca for iPhone.
 - [Cydia](https://cydia.saurik.com/) - Cydia is an alternative to Apple's App Store for "jailbroken" devices.

 **[`^        back to top        ^`](#)**